About

 Every field is traceable.

-A trial-balance row drills into its journal entries; each JE drills into its source document; each document drills into the OCR/LLM job that produced it (model, prompt version, confidence).
+A trial-balance row drills into its journal entries; each JE drills into its source — the settlement transaction or the supplier invoice — and each extracted document drills into the OCR/LLM job that produced it (model, prompt version, confidence).
 If the chain breaks, the field is wrong.

 The AI is bound by the same rules as a person.

 We do not give the model a service-role key.
-It reads what a junior bookkeeper would read inside the workspace, and nothing more.
+The AI accountant chat and voice read what a bookkeeper would read inside the workspace, cite JE numbers, and never invent figures.
 Customer Data is never used to train models — that prohibition is in our agreements with every AI subprocessor.

 Compliance is encoded, not advertised.

-SOCPA-aligned IFRS COA, ZATCA Phase 2 invoice extraction, GOSI salary templates, PDPL-aware regional hosting — these live in the schema and the prompts, not in marketing claims.
+SOCPA-aligned IFRS COA, KSA 15% and UAE 5% VAT per line, ZATCA-aware capture on GCC purchase invoices, PDPL-aware regional hosting — these live in the schema and the prompts, not in marketing claims.
 We describe how we are designed and aligned; certification statements are added only when independent audits land.

 Default-deny, every time.